ome/ome-cmake-superbuild/docs/sphinx/overview.rst

 manager.
 This is supported.
-When building for older distributions, where the base platform has outdated or missing dependencies, the super-build can be used to create a self-contained set of newer libraries which won't conflict with the base platform.
-However, if a package both exists on the system and is built by the super-build, it could potentially result in a mismatching set of headers and libraries being used, which could cause obscure failures when compiling, linking or running.
+When building for older distributions, where the base platform has outdated or missing dependencies, the super-build can be used to create a self-contained set of newer libraries which will not conflict with the base platform.
+However, if a package both exists on the system and is built by the super-build, it could result in a mismatching set of headers and libraries being used, which might cause obscure failures when compiling, linking or running.
 It is advisable to use one or the other.
 Ensure that the system does not have any conflicting development packages installed to guarantee that only the headers provided by packages in the super-build are used, or disable the building of these packages by the